Angina Pectoris

 There are three main types of angina:

-What Are The Differences Between Angina Pectoris and Heart Attack?
+What are the Differences Between Angina Pectoris and Heart Attack?

 When it comes to angina pectoris and a heart attack, there's a key difference you need to know.
 Angina is when the heart muscle cells haven't died yet, while a heart attack involves the death of heart cells that didn’t get enough oxygen.
 If you're experiencing angina pain that doesn't go away after resting for a few minutes, it's crucial to call for medical help or see a doctor immediately.
 This could be a sign of a heart attack.